ongres/stackgres/doc/content/en/03-tutorial/01-pre-requisites/_index.md

 title: Prerequisites
 weight: 1
 url: tutorial/prerequisites
+description: Details about the requirements to run the tutorial.
 ---

 StackGres runs on Kubernetes, and as such requires an operational K8s cluster to run.
 This section of the tutorial will